How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Scarcity: Limited guest spots create perceived value for participation

-This psychological foundation explains why podcast interview requests typically receive 5-10x higher response rates than cold sales emails.
-The request to "share your expertise" feels like an honor rather than an intrusion.
+This psychological foundation means that podcast interview requests can often be very successful.
+The request to share your expertise feels like an honor rather than an intrusion.

 Before launching your B2B podcast, establish clear objectives beyond simply creating content.
 Successful lead-generating podcasts align with specific business goals and leverage psychological principles to maximize conversions.